2019 May Tutorials, Overviews

 We show how, by simulating the random throw of a dart, you can compute the value of pi approximately.
 This is a small step towards building the habit of mathematical programming, which should be a key skill in the repertoire of a budding data scientist.

-- Customer Churn Prediction Using Machine Learning: Main Approaches and Models - May 14, 2019.
+- Customer Churn Prediction Using Machine Learning: Main Approaches and Models, by Altexsoft - May 14, 2019.

 We reach out to experts from HubSpot and ScienceSoft to discuss how SaaS companies handle the problem of customer churn prediction using Machine Learning.

 - A Complete Exploratory Data Analysis and Visualization for Text Data: Combine Visualization and NLP to Generate Insights - May 9, 2019.

 Visually representing the content of a text document is one of the most important tasks in the field of text mining as a Data Scientist or NLP specialist.
 However, there are some gaps between visualizing unstructured (text) data and structured data.